 It was too good I thought.
-It’s going to be hilarious.
-“Just do it!
-What’s the worst that could happen?”
-I finally said aloud.
+It’s going to be hilarious: “Just do it—What’s the worst that could happen?”
+I finally said out loud.

-Grabbing the handle of my bedroom door I turned it, ready for the real world that waited for me on the other side….
+Grabbing the handle of my bedroom door, I turned it, ready for the real world that waited for me on the other side….

 In that moment I was grateful for the friend that came up with that code.
 That code would announce to others that we were enjoying some alone time.
 We would use those words, that code, with our parents and laugh at them unknowingly.
 Those words, ‘Ham Sandwich,’ that we used to secretly tell one another that we were masturbating.

 If you discovered a pill to cure hopelessness would you sell it or give it away for free?
+Explain your reasoning.